 Why are these events relevant to the spread of the Black Death?

 After decades of suffering caused by such environmental devastation, many communities had been completely depleted and drained of its resources.
-The population – in its weakened state – was completely at the mercy of the disaster that was building: ready to make its deadly and disastrous attack.
+The population – in its weakened state – was entirely at the mercy of the disaster that was building: ready to make its deadly and disastrous attack.

-As a chain of dominoes falling, one piece at a time – the consequences would be beyond anyone’s imagination.
+Like a chain of dominoes falling, one piece at a time – the consequences would be beyond anyone’s imagination.

 Could it happen again?
 Is it possible to prepare for such events?

 Some might argue that the question should not be if but when will it happen again.
 Humankind has taken enormous steps forward since the fourteenth century but are we strong enough to face another Black Death?
-Are we prepared for the Earth to once again demonstrate its deadly powers, shaking our civilisation to its core?
+Are we prepared for the Earth to once again demonstrate its destructive powers, shaking our civilisation to its core?

 Is the biblical tale of Pharaoh’s dream – and Joseph’s interpretation of the seven good years followed by seven years of famine and poverty – equally relevant today?